-- 1. They contain exactly one instance of the :definition attribute1. - 2.
+- 1. They contain exactly one instance of the :definition attribute3. - 2.
 Each sort symbol used in a :funs attribute is previously declared in some :sorts attribute. - 3.
 The definition of the theory, however provided in the :definition attribute, refers only to sort and function symbols previously declared formally in :sorts and :funs attributes or informally in :sorts-description and :funs-description attributes. - 4.
-In each parametric function symbol declaration (par $(u_1 \cdots u_k)$ $(f \tau_1 \cdots \tau_n \tau)$), any symbol other than f that is not a previously declared sort symbol must be one of the sort parameters u_1, \ldots, u_k . - 5.
-The terms listed in an :axioms attribute are well-sorted closed formulas built with sort and function symbols previously declared in :sorts, :funs, :sorts-description and :funs-description attributes.
+In each parametric function symbol declaration (par $(u_1 \cdots u_k)$ $(f \tau_1 \cdots \tau_n \tau)$), any symbol other than f that is not a previously declared sort symbol must be one of the sort parameters u_1, \ldots, u_k .